 In 1984 Payne received his BFA from Brigham Young University, specializing in graphic design.
 After college he relocated to the East Coast, accepting a position with a design firm there.
 After six years, and missing the wide open spaces of the West, he came back home.

-In more recent years, Payne’s artistic pursuits have come full-circle back to his roots, now focusing his energy entirely on painting his native landscape.
+In more recent years, Payne’s artistic pursuits have come full-circle back to his roots, now focusing his creative energy primarily on his native landscape.
 His objective is to record the visual impressions of a rich, unique, and gentle land that has become increasingly developed and exploited.

 The artist’s philosophy is fairly straight-forward, motivated by a deep connection to the land that nourished his spirit and body from the beginning, returning something of appreciation which he hopes inspires others who contemplate the Northern California landscape.
 Consistently Payne’s finished art has a pervasive sense of tranquility, reverence for the natural world, and often an element of solitude and retreat.